Elixir 1.9 will ship with support for releases. In this post, we show you how to use them with Phoenix and deploy to Gigalixir.

 Awesome, not too bad!
 There's a lot more you can do with releases, but that's for another post.
 Our app is now using Elixir Releases and is ready to deploy.

-First, let's make sure we're configured to use the right Elixir and Erlang versions.
+First, let's make sure we're configured to use the right Elixir, Erlang, and Node versions.

 And now the code is good to go.
 Let's check in what we have.